 When whales are sighted from shore, a siren sounds at the Eden Killer Whale Museum.
 Look for gatherings at our lookouts and beaches as people stop to enjoy the show.

-Some shore based whale watching sites require nothing more than pulling over your car and winding down the window.
+Some shore-based whale watching sites require nothing more than pulling over your car and winding down the window.

-Some spots, like Green Cape Light House and Boyds Tower in Ben Boyd National Park are very special and historical places to visit.
+Spots such as Green Cape Light House and Boyds Tower in Ben Boyd National Park are very special and historical places to visit.

 Bushwalking in our coastal wilderness is an intimate experience.
-There are all kinds of walks, from the short stroll along the Eden Lookout’s Rotary Walk to the epic 31kilometre Light to Light.
+There are all kinds of walks, from the short stroll along the Eden Lookout’s Rotary Walk to the epic 31 kilometre Light to Light.